dalequark/daleonai/_posts/2020-10-06-can-ai-make-me-trendier.md

 ![Screenshot of swiping through outfit recommendations in the app](/images/mismatch.gif "Outfits recommended by the AI Stylist")

-Here my style muse is Laura Medalia, an inspiring software developer who's [@codergirl_](https://www.instagram.com/codergirl_/) on Instagram (make sure to follow her for fashion and working in tech tips!).
+Here my style muse is Laura Medalia, an inspiring software developer who's [@codergirl_](https://www.instagram.com/codergirl_/) on Instagram (make sure to follow her for fashion and tips for working in tech!).

 The whole app took me about a month to build and cost ~$7.00 in Google Cloud credits (more on pricing later).
 Let's dive in.